Who can register a death?

 If a coroner has decided to open an inquest into your loved one’s death, you can’t register the death until after the inquest is complete.
 However, the coroner can give you an interim death certificate to prove the person has died, which you can use to let organisations know of the death and apply for probate.

 How do I register a death?

-You always have to register a death in person at a registry office, and the process takes around 30 minutes.
+You have to register a death in person at a registry office.
 The funeral director or bereavement officer (if the death was in hospital) should give you details of how to contact the registrar.

 You can go to any registry office to register the death but, if possible, register the death in the county where your loved one died.
 This will save time and you should get the necessary documentation on the same day.

 How do I find my local register office?

 - In England and Wales: use the gov.uk website to search for your nearest registry office by postcode.

 - In Northern Ireland, a death may be registered in any of the district registration offices.